 The ASP also prescribes modest residential densification that is sensitive to the character and history of existing areas.
-In this regard, the Edmonton Metropolitan Region Growth Plan establishes aspirational intensification targets of 10%, meaning Morinville should aspire to achieve 1 out of every 10 new dwellings to be directed towards the built-up area each year to optimize existing infrastructure and minimize the expansion of the development footprint.
-Infill and redevelopment projects should aspire to achieve densities of 75 dwelling units per net residential hectare (du/nrha).
+In this regard, the Edmonton Metropolitan Region Growth Plan establishes aspirational density targets of 75 dwelling units per net residential hectare (du/nrha) for Sub-regional Centres.